ibm-cloud-docs/cis/helpful-tools.md

 # Helpful tools for managing your CIS deployment

-Some public-domain unix system administration tools exist that can help you manage your IBM Cloud CIS deployment.
+Some public-domain unix system administration tools exist that can help you manage your IBM CIS deployment.

 ## Sysadmin tools